"This Post contains affiliate links; this means we earn commissions if you shop through the links on this page"

 WPForms has both free (WPForm Lite Version) and paid options.
 Like any other pro version plugins, you get more useful form features from the pro version.

-The free version of the plugin is ideal for simple contact form builder.
-If you want more advance form features, you’ll need to upgrade to the pro version.
+The free version of the plugin is ideal for a simple contact form builder.
+If you want more advanced form features, you’ll need to upgrade to the pro version.

 WPForms works with popular email marketing and payment services.
 This helps to quickly build beautiful forms for your favorite email or payment services.

-The video below provide overview on how helpful WPForms is to businesses.
+The video below provides an overview of how helpful WPForms is to businesses.
+Also, you can check out my review of WPforms Pro here.

 6. Yoast SEO